Lift at low Reynolds number: Elastohydrodynamic lift in external flow

 The case of near centerline migration has shown us that the interplay between migration and shape leads to complex behaviour when a stationary shape cannot be reached.
 Another way to produce a time lag between shape relaxation and particle migration is to force changes in the applied flow.
 These changes can be triggered by time varying boundary conditions or by the geometry, a typical situation being structured microchannels.

-Following a series of studies on particles dynamics under oscillating unbounded flows \cite{nakajima90,kessler09,dupire10,noguchi10_1,zhao11_3,matsunaga2015}, this more recent field of research has now been explored through several kind of particles and geometries and will probably meet growing interest in the next years, for the rich behaviours that emerge and the potential applications that could be developed.
+Following a series of studies on particle dynamics under oscillating unbounded flows \cite{nakajima90,kessler09,dupire10,noguchi10_1,zhao11_3,matsunaga2015}, this more recent field of research has now been explored through several kind of particles and geometries and will probably meet growing interest in the next years, for the rich behaviours that emerge and the potential applications that could be developed.

 We first consider a particle placed in a time-periodic harmonic shear flow bounded by a wall.
 In this problem, a new dimensionless parameter must be added, which is the ratio $\hat{\omega}$ between the oscillation pulsation and the maximal shear rate.
 At high enough capillary number such that the particle shape relaxation time is set by the shear rate, the intuitive picture is that, if $\hat{\omega}$ is increased from 0 (corresponding to stationary flow), the particle will face situations where it does not have enough time to re-orient itself after flow reversal, such that it will migrate towards the wall.
 On average though, the net migration should be positive.
-In the large $\hat{\omega}$ limit, the picture is that of a fixed shape in a time varying flow, which recovers a fore-aft symmetry when time-averaging is made.
+In the large $\hat{\omega}$ limit, the picture is that of a fixed shape in a time varying flow, leading to no lift velocity on average.

-\textcite{Zhu2015} considered 3D simulations of a capsule with no viscosity contrast.
-In addition to confirming the decrease of the mean migration velocity with $\hat{\omega}$, they also highlighted a non monotonous evolution of this mean velocity, when rescaled by the typical flow velocity, with the capillary number, at given $\hat{\omega}$.
+\citet{Zhu2015} considered 3D simulations of a capsule with no viscosity contrast.
+In addition to confirming the decrease of the mean migration velocity with $\hat{\omega}$, they also highlighted a nonmonotonic evolution of this mean velocity, when rescaled by the typical flow velocity, with the capillary number, at given $\hat{\omega}$.
 This is due to the plateauing of the mean deformation upon an increase in capillary number (in practice, upon an increase in maximal shear rate), because the capsule fails to reach its potential maximal deformation, due to flow reversal.
 It is found that the optimal capillary number scales linearly with $\hat{\omega}^{-1}$, in line with the idea that at high capillary number the deformation is not limited by its own deformability but rather by the time $\propto \omega^{-1}$ during which the shear is applied in a given direction.